-Considering deforestation associated to plantations are temporary phenomenon and this a rotational cycle (planting and harvesting) these areas can be considered as temporary loss and could not added in deforestation loss.
+Considering forest loss associated with plantations are a temporary phenomenon and this is a rotational cycle (planting and harvesting) these areas can be considered as temporary cover loss and could not be added in deforestation loss.
 This case has been considered as forest land remaining in forest land hence it was not considered as deforestation.
-Mangrove was also not considered because of negligible area (36 hectares in 10 years).
+Forest loss is not considered to happen in mangroves and the minor area (36 hectares in 10 years) detected in mangrove is expected to be due to a misinterpretation of forest type and therefore the 36 ha are attributed proportionally to dense and open forest.
+The resulting assessment of deforestation by forest type is provided in Table 10-5.